aimms/documentation/webui/application-settings.rst

 Besides this, we offer a `.css file <https://gitlab.aimms.com/public-repos/retain-classic-theme>`_, which you can use to adjust some settings when you choose to retain the classic theme.
 The comments in this file should provide pointers on what to change.
 When adjusted, the file should be copied into the resources/css folder of your WebUI project.

+When opting to use the new theme, we offer `two .css files <https://gitlab.aimms.com/public-repos/adjust-new-theme>`_, which you can use to easily add a logo to the header bar of your WebUI pages and to change the color of the horizontal line below the header bar.
+The `ReadMe file <https://gitlab.aimms.com/public-repos/adjust-new-theme/blob/master/README.md>`_ offers guidance on how to do this.

 UI Editable
 -----------